 Founder and Program Facilitator

 Karen Nesbitt, MA, is the co-founder and director of The International Qigong Foundation for Social Oncology, Inc. Ms. Nesbitt has traveled to China and led group tours since 1994.
 She has studied Chinese Medicine at Peking University, and qigong and taijiquan at the Medical Qigong Training Base in Beidaihe.
 Ms. Nesbitt has been a student of Dr. Liu Yafei in Nei Yang Gong Qigong since 1999, a student in Yuan Shi Xin Qigong (Medical Qigong) with Dr. Sun Xingyuan since 1994, and a student of Master Feng Yijian in Taijiquan with since 1999.
-Ms. Nesbitt recently became a student of Li Laoshur in Beijing China specialized in Yang Style.
+Ms. Nesbitt recently became a student of Li Laoshur in Beijing, China specializing in traditional Yang Style 88 tai chi .

 Ms. Nesbitt has taught credit courses in both qigong and taijiquan for the University of Hawaii at Hilo in the Social Science Department and non-credit courses for the Oshler Lifelong Learning Program.
 In 2001, Ms. Nesbitt co-produced a film with Lightbridge Productions, Healing Quest, for PBS America called “Qigong Cancer Treatment”.
 As a followup to that special, she developed a teaching film, “Qigong for Health” in medical qigong.

-Currently, Karen Nesbitt is a candidate in Acupuncture with the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM) , a licensed Massage Therapist a licensed Special Education teacher and licensed school psychologist in the state of Montana.
+Currently, Karen Nesbitt is certified in Asian Bodywork Therapy with Acupuncture with the National Certification Commission for Acupuncture and Oriental Medicine (NCCAOM), a licensed Massage Therapist in Montana, a licensed Special Education teacher, and licensed School Psychologist in the state of Montana.
 She is a consultant with schools and special education programs.
 Ms. Nesbitt continues to instruct qigong and taijiquan students privately and in classes around the world as well as facilitate study tours to China.